NicklasC/TAPHT24D_TA_final_exam/STORIES.md

     To add to the collection for me and other users

 #### Acceptance criteria:
-    - [A1] A book needs to have both title and author
+    - [A1] It should be possible to create a book
+    - [A2] Creation form should be cleared after book is created
-    - [A2] "Lägg till ny bok" button should be disabled when page is loaded
+    - [A3] "Lägg till ny bok" button should be disabled when page is loaded
-    - [A3] "Lägg till ny bok" button should be disabled when only Titel is filled in.
+    - [A4] "Lägg till ny bok" button should be disabled when only Titel is filled in.
-    - [A4] "Lägg till ny bok" button should be disabled when only Author is filled in.
+    - [A5] "Lägg till ny bok" button should be disabled when only Author is filled in.
-    - [A5] "Lägg till ny bok" button should be enabled when both Titel and Author is filled in.
+    - [A6] "Lägg till ny bok" button should be enabled when both Titel and Author is filled in.
-    - [A6] It should be possible to create a book with åäö characters in title and Author field.
+    - [A7] It should be possible to create a book with åäö characters in title and Author field.
-    - [A7] The book should be visible on the show my favorites page
+    - [A8] A created book should be visible on the show my favorites page
-    - [A8] The book should be visible on the show all books page
+    - [A9] A created book should be visible on the show all books page

 ## Feature: Show my favorites
 Priority: Low